 Meanwhile, tribal families were getting bigger and united into communities.

 At this time, communities started to put ink on the skin on purpose, all of them had different meanings among the members.

 Mainly the population of Indonesia and Polynesia,

 where the practice of tattoos is still passed from generation to generation serves as the best anthropological proof of tattoos social meaningfulness.
-All the spheres of life of these people were connected with tattoos from birth to death, and there was no single part of the body which couldn’t be marked with tattoos.
-In ancient times, the face was the fist part to be inked, as it is always visible.
+All the spheres of life of these people were connected with tattoos from birth to death, and there was no single part of the body that couldn’t be marked with tattoos.
+In ancient times, the face was the first part to be inked, as it is always visible.

 Tribal people of Maori from New Zealand were and are still wearing masking tattoos called Moko.

-These strange, mixed up designs served as a constant warpaint and as a sign of dignity and social status.
+These strange, mixed-up designs served as a constant warpaint and as a sign of dignity and social status.

 Women belonging to the Japanese aborigines Ainu marked their marital status with face ink.

 You could tell by the look at the design on the lips or cheeks if the woman was married or not, and even the number of kids she had.
 In other nations, the rich amount of tattoos symbolized the level of fertility and endurance of a woman.
 In some places, the situation with tattoos was totally ridiculous, children born from women with no tattoos were killed immediately.